 Using WordPress Post Categories

-Step 1: Configure Your Permalinks
+Step 1: Configuring Permalinks

-Step 2: Make A List Of Your Main Topics
+Step 2: List Your Topics

-If you need help planning a website, go here: A Comprehensive Guide To Web Site Planning For Business Owners
+To learn more about planning a website, go here: A Comprehensive Guide To Web Site Planning For Business Owners

 - Marriage Celebrant FAQs

 - Wedding Locations

 Dominating an entire market (i.e. “Weddings”, “Travel”, “Fashion”, etc…) is extremely difficult, especially if you’re just starting out. you have a better chance of getting somewhere by focusing on establishing your authority in a niche, or sub niche of your market.

 Take a look at the illustration below …